 The Family Reunion – This is where two completely autonomous families happen to bump into each other in an aisle and, apparently having not seen each other in several hundred years, they set up camp and commence chatting and laughing with each other at volume levels usually reserved for large scale quarry accidents.
 Their encampment usually takes over half of an entire aisle so that no one can pass, or even view items within a 10 foot radius of the reunion.

 The Improv Shopper – This shopper either has not made a list, or they have forgotten it, so they scramble around with a dazzled look on their face grabbing items randomly.
 In a typical shopping episode they may traverse the entire spanse of the store three or more times, because they have strategized not a single move of their excursion.
-This my wife.
+This is my wife.

 The Ticking Timebomb – This person – usually a male – is following his wife around while she – usually an Improv Shopper – winds endlessly through the labyrinthine aisles of the store spending more and more of his hard earned money at every turn on completely useless items like Kleenex and vegetables.
 While she effortlessly works her way through the store, he is forced to pilot the cart past throngs of Scooter People, UT Families, Squatters, Old Party Guys, and Family Reunions, all the while gnashing his teeth down to exposed nerve endings and wondering why it was unacceptable for him to just stay at home playing video games and drinking beer.
 This is me.